tom-doerr/dotfiles/instruction.md

 Use consistent formatting
 Avoid deep nesting of conditionals

-Only work on fixing one test at a time

 Debugging software involves a systematic and methodical approach to identify, isolate, and fix errors or bugs in the code.
 Here are the key steps and techniques to help